Nick and Nora Charles: Films

 The film adaptation of The Thin Man was a resounding success.
 Although Hammett never wrote another novel with Nick and Nora Charles, five movie sequels were produced, two of which were adapted by M.G.M.'s writers from two original Hammett works written after the success of the first film.

 The film followed the plot of the novel quite closely, but the Nick Charles character, described in the book as overweight and out of shape, was portrayed by the slim William Powell.
 Nora was portrayed by Myrna Loy.
-The title of both the book and the film referred to the murder victim, Clyde Wynant, that Nick is initially hired to find, but producers referred to "The Thin Man" in the titles of each of the sequel films for branding purposes.
+The title of both the book and the film referred to the murder victim, Clyde Wynant, whom Nick is initially hired to find, but producers referred to "The Thin Man" in the titles of each of the sequel films for branding purposes.
 As a consequence "The Thin Man" was eventually elided by the public into an alias for the character of Nick Charles.
 So strongly were Powell and Loy identified with the characters of the Charleses in the public mind that many mistakenly assumed the actors were a couple in real life as well.

 The on-screen chemistry between Powell and Loy, who often improvised on the set, was key to the wild success of the series and quickly became a defining feature of the characters.
 The films revolutionized the screen portrayal of marriage —previously earnest, virtuous, and staid —invigorating it with danger, irreverence, and sex appeal.
 Taking their cue from Hammett's humorous dialogue and comic elements, the movies moved even further from the traditional hard-boiled approach.
-In another departure from Hammett, the dog Asta — an integral character in both the book and movies — was a male wire fox terrier, rather than the novel's female schnauzer.
+In another departure from Hammett, the dog Asta — an integral character in both the book and movies — was a male Wire Fox Terrier, rather than the novel's female schnauzer.